 The series includes three $1,000 grants to be distributed annually based on a set of submission requirements.
 All grants with the exception of the Emergency Grant will be issued and awarded as part of Juneteenth every year.
 The emergency grant will be awarded twice a year in $500 amounts.

-Applications for 2022’s grants are now closed.
+Applications for 2023 grants are closed.
+Winners will be announced June 19th.

 The grants are limited to prose only for now.
 If you are interested in sponsoring grants for poetry, editorial, or visual/graphic media, email team [at] fiyahlitmag.com.